ConstructionPlacements

 Women Leaders are changing the world as we see it today.
 When women, the very few, take top leadership positions, they bring about a change in the very culture of an organization.

-According to data from the International Labor Organization (ILO), in 2021, women make up only around 10% of the global construction industry workforce.
+According to data from the International Labor Organization (ILO), in 2021, women made up only around 10% of the global construction industry workforce.

 This gender imbalance has persisted for many years, highlighting the need for increased efforts to promote diversity and inclusion in the industry.